paulmercy/paulmercy/README.md

 - 👋 Hi, I’m Paul C. Ikeadim
 - 👀 I’m interested in Cloud Computing
 - 🌱 I’m currently learning Cloud Development
-- 💞️ I’m looking forward to collaborating with you on any cloud development project
+- 💞️ I’m looking forward to collaborating with you on any cloud engineer role
 - 📫 You can reach me via cpaul741@gmail.com

 <!---